LEGION OF SUPER-HEROES

 Superman and Supergirl returned too late to save the Pocket Universe; the three villains wiped out all remaining life on Earth, including Pete and Lex.
 Supergirl was blasted back to protoplasmic form and into the mainstream universe.
 Superman used Gold Kryptonite to strip the three villains of their powers, then executed them with a piece of Green Kryptonite.
 (Superman v.2 #22)

-The Pete Ross of the mainstream post-Crisis universe was not aware of Superman's true identity.
+In post-Crisis continuity, Pete Ross was never aware of Clark Kent's aleter ego.
 He eventually married Lana Lang and became the Vice President of the United States, under Lex Luthor.

 » SEE: Kid Quantum > Proteans